Lerg/docs/docs/plugin/mousecursor/index.md

 ## Overview

-The [Mouse Cursor](https://marketplace.coronalabs.com/plugin/mousecursor) plugin provides access to VK.com Social Network.
+The [Mouse Cursor](https://marketplace.coronalabs.com/plugin/mousecursor) plugin can change mouse cursor image to either one of the standard system choices or to a custom image using native system API (not Corona display object).

 Supported platforms: macOS 10.3+.
 Windows support is coming.